top of page

 The great FTX blow up (part II)

-I recently rewatched SBF being interviewed on the David Rubenstein show - "Why do so many young people seem so attracted to crypto... it seems like young people are particularly are very interested in it.
+I recently rewatched SBF being interviewed on the David Rubenstein show.
+SBF was asked, "Why do so many young people seem so attracted to crypto... it seems like young people are particularly are very interested in it.
 Why is that?"

 "If you're...you know... twenty-one years old, and trying to get access to markets... you want to be able to trade, to invest.
 You can sign up for an account on crypto-exchange and get full market access.
 If you try to get that same level of access in equities, in commodities, you can't get it.
 You're going to end up with heavily mediated access that has like pretty limited amounts of real interactive-ness, limited amounts of liquidity, limited amounts of size, limited amounts of market data.
 And so for a natively digital generation looking to take more control of their finances, actually being able to do it with crypto is a big big difference."- SBF

-Call me old school but if you are twenty-one years old, you shouldn't be trying to "get access to markets", you should be trying to acquire hard skills and work experience to do something constructive to society and the economy.
+If you are twenty-one years old, you shouldn't be trying to "get access to markets", you should be trying to acquire hard skills and learn through experience.
+Providing a platform to unlock more liquidity for trading crypto-assets doesn't seem like a very wise way to get young people equipped with the knowledge of money.

-For what the FTX fiasco is worth, it has highlighted that:
+For what the FTX fiasco is worth, it has further reinforced the point that:

 Stay in touch